 Villa Verde Historic District boundaries are roughly Monte Vista to Granada Road, 19th Avenue to 20th Avenue.
 The Arizona State Fairgrounds border Villa Verde to the east of 19th Avenue.

-The architectural styles and square footage in the Villa Verde neighborhood come at a variety as they were built between 1928 and 1945.
+The architectural styles and square footage in the Villa Verde neighborhood come at a variety as they were built between 1928 and 1945 by Frank Wallace.
 Villa Verde Historic District is 1 block wide and 4 streets long.
-It’s a small neighborhood of quaint Period Revival style picturesque homes including English Cottage homes, Tudors and Cotswald Revivals with a combination of architectural styles.
-The construction varies between clinker bricks or stone, river rock or wood frames.
+It’s a small neighborhood of quaint Period Revival style picturesque homes including English Cottage homes, Tudors and Cotswold Revivals with a combination of architectural styles.
+The construction varies between clinker bricks or stone, red brick, river rock or simple wood frames.
 Roofs may be gabled or clipped, the chimney may or may not stand out and porch existence stand at about a 50-percent chance.
 The entry way may or may not be arched.
 Mostly, these homes are 2 bedrooms and 1 bathroom averaging about 900 square feet.
 Most of these homes have original hardwood floors and a wood-burning fireplace inside.

 The Arizona State Fairgrounds border Villa Verde east of 19th Avenue.
 Since 1905 the fair has been an attraction.
 There has been talk of moving the fairgrounds away from this Phoenix district but nothing is solid on that note…yet.